-- Your TE Liaison Office determines all EXPORT employee eligibility and their decision is final.
+- Your TE Liaison Office determines all EXPORT employee eligibility, and their decision is final.

 - TE Liaison Officers at the institutions you apply to will notify you and your home Liaison Officer of the award decision.
 If you're accepted for admission at a particular school but haven't been notified regarding a TE scholarship decision, contact your Admissions Counselor.

-Should I expect written notification?
+Should I expect a written notification?

 The Tuition Exchange encourages member institutions to send a formal letter notifying you of the award and outlining the terms and conditions for receiving and continuing the scholarship.
 Often this notification is the Financial Aid Award or Notification.
 If not clear - check with your Admissions Counselor or Financial Aid Office.